• Need a Uptimerobot underline

 • Why is Pulsetic a good alternative to UptimeRobot?

-Pulsetic is built for teams that care about both monitoring and the status page their customers see.
-It runs 30-second checks, covers HTTP(S), SSL, keyword, ping, port, TCP, domain, and cron or heartbeat monitoring, and includes fully customizable status pages with subscriber notifications and status badges.
-You also get a wide range of alert integrations such as Slack, Microsoft Teams, Discord, Telegram, SMS, voice call, and webhooks.
+It was designed for teams that care about the monitoring and the status page their customers end up seeing.
+Checks run every 30 seconds across HTTP(S), SSL, keyword, ping, port, TCP, domain, and cron or heartbeat monitoring.
+Status pages are fully customizable and come with subscriber notifications and status badges.
+Alerts reach you through Slack, Microsoft Teams, Discord, Telegram, SMS, voice call, and webhooks.

 • How does Pulsetic's pricing compare to UptimeRobot?

-Pulsetic's paid plans start at $9 per month, and UptimeRobot's entry-level paid plan is priced similarly at around $8 per month.
-At a comparable price, Pulsetic includes extras that UptimeRobot reserves for higher tiers, such as unlimited status pages, custom domains, and more alert integrations.
-Both also offer a free plan, but Pulsetic's can be used for commercial projects.
+Pulsetic's paid plans begin at $9 per month.
+UptimeRobot's entry paid plan sits close by, around $8 per month.
+For roughly the same outlay, Pulsetic includes extras UptimeRobot keeps for its pricier tiers: unlimited status pages, custom domains, and a longer list of alert integrations.
+Each one has a free plan too, though only Pulsetic's works for commercial projects.

 • How do the check intervals compare between UptimeRobot and Pulsetic?